jociz68/email-service/README.md

 app.use('/email', router)
 ```

-## Invoking
+## Invoking with HTTP POST

 Invoking the service is as simple as doing an HTTP POST request to `{baseURL}/send`.
 The `baseURL` depends on how you are deploying the service.
 For example if you are running it as an express router mounted in `/email` in a server running at `127.0.0.1:3000` the URL will be: `http(s)://127.0.0.1:3000/email/send`.

+## Invoking from RabbitMQ
+The service can be called up from `{src/rabbit}` e.g. `{node src/rabbit}`.
+In this case, it supports sending request via RabbitMQ message broker.
+The message client shall send the request to the queue of rabbitmq server set in environment.

+## JSON body

 You need to send a JSON body with the following structure: